 - Wage or salary payments to the employees

 Components such as accounts receivable, changes in cash holdings, inventory, accounts payable and depreciation are included in cash from operations.

 If a company has investments or a trading portfolio, these companies can include receipts like the sale of loan or debt, and equity instruments.

-If an organisation is using an indirect method to prepare a cash flow statement, they can also include the following in it:
+If an organisation is using an indirect method to prepare a CF statement, they can also include the following in it: